Inside: 20+ of the best gifts for nursing moms! This is the ultimate guide to practical (and thoughtful) gifts for breastfeeding moms.

 It is so, so much easier to nurse when you have good quality nursing clothes.

 My favorite tops are THESE loose tanks.
-They are super basic tanks that are easy to nurse in.
+They are super basic tanks that are easy to nurse in, plus you can wear a cardigan over it, offering even more coverage (see #15).

 She isn’t going to want to wear nursing tanks forever (they aren’t very flattering), so get her something she can feel beautiful in, but works well for breastfeeding.